 On the second line of defense, located in the Corporate Function Risk, Security and Compliance, a Corporate BC Manager reporting to the Chief Security Officer oversees the BCM program.
-Furthermore, the Corporate BC Manager provides a company-wide BCM methodology, which is geared toward international practices (e.g., BCI Good Practice Guidelines) and standards (e.g., ISO22301).
+Furthermore, the Corporate BC Manager provides a company-wide BCM methodology, which is geared toward international practices (e.g., BCI Good Practice Guidelines, standards (e.g., ISO22301) and regulations (e.g. FINMA Circular 2023/1).
 The Corporate BC Manager supports the Business Units and Corporate Functions in applying this methodology.